dtzSiFive/firrtl-spec/spec.md

 # Types

-FIRRTL has two classes of types: _ground_ types and _aggregate_ types.
+FIRRTL has three classes of types: _ground_ types, _aggregate_ types, and _reference_ types.
 Ground types are fundamental and are not composed of other types.
 Aggregate types are composed of one or more aggregate or ground types.
+Reference types are used for indirect access to circuit components.

 ## Ground Types